MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

 Users can query to evaluate metrics and logs at a set frequency, and fire an alert based on the results.
 For more information, see [Create, view, and manage log alerts by using Azure Monitor](/azure/azure-monitor/alerts/alerts-create-metric-alert-rule).

-## Fabric workspaces with Managed VNET
+## Fabric workspaces with managed VNet
-Azure Log Analytics cannot currently be selected as a destination for Spark logs and metrics emission in a managed VNET because the managed private endpoint does not support Log Analytics as a data source.
+Azure Log Analytics can't currently be selected as a destination for Spark logs and metrics emission in a managed VNet because the managed private endpoint doesn't support Log Analytics as a data source.

 ## Next steps